wundergraph/cosmo/examples/full-cosmo-helm/README.md

 ./create_demo.sh
 ```

-Finally, navigate to the [Studio Playground](http://studio.wundergraph.local/wundergraph/development/graph/mygraph/playground) and query the router.
+Finally 🚀, navigate to the [Studio Playground](http://studio.wundergraph.local/wundergraph/development/graph/mygraph/playground) and query the router.

 Login with the default credentials: